-The purpose of this review was to determine whether the facility complied with selected requirements for the safe preparation of CSPs.^c
+The purpose of this review was to determine whether the facility complied with selected requirements for the safe preparation of CSPs.c

-We reviewed relevant documents and the competency assessment/testing records of 10 pharmacy technicians.
-Additionally, we inspected the area where sterile products are compounded.
+We reviewed relevant documents and the competency assessment/testing records of 10 pharmacy employees (5 pharmacists and 5 technicians).
+Additionally, we inspected the one area where sterile products are compounded.
 The table below shows the areas reviewed for this topic.
 The areas marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.

-NM Areas Reviewed Findings Recommendations The facility had a policy on preparation of CSPs that included required components: Pharmacist CSP preparation or supervision of preparation except in urgent situations Hazardous CSP preparation in an area separate from routine CSP preparation or in a compounding aseptic containment isolator Environmental quality and control of ante and buffer areas Hood certification initially and every 6 months thereafter Cleaning procedures for all surfaces in the ante and buffer areas The facility established competency assessment requirements for employees who prepare CSPs that included required elements, and facility managers assessed employee competency at the required frequency based on the facility's risk level.
+NM Areas Reviewed Findings Recommendations The facility had a policy on preparation of CSPs that included required components: Pharmacist CSP preparation or supervision of preparation except in urgent situations Hazardous CSP preparation in an area separate from routine CSP preparation or in a compounding aseptic containment isolator Environmental quality and control of ante and buffer areas Hood certification initially and every 6 months thereafter Cleaning procedures for all surfaces in the ante and buffer areas X The facility established competency assessment requirements for employees who prepare CSPs that included required elements, and facility managers assessed employee competency at the required frequency based on the facility's risk level.
+Facility competency assessment for employees who prepare CSPs did not include gloved fingertip sampling.
+1. We recommended that facility managers ensure competency assessment for employees who prepare compounded sterile products includes gloved fingertip sampling.

 NM Areas Reviewed (continued) Findings Recommendations

-NA If the facility used an outsourcing facility for
+If the facility used an outsourcing facility for

 CSPs, it had a policy/guidelines/a plan that

 included required components for the

 outsourcing facility:

 Food and Drug Administration registration

-Current Drug Enforcement Agency registration if compounding controlled
+Current Drug Enforcement Agency

+registration if compounding controlled

 substances

 The facility had a safety/competency

 assessment checklist for preparation of

 CSPs that included required steps in the

 proper order to maintain sterility.

 All International Organization for

 Standardization classified areas had

 documented evidence of periodic surface

 sampling, and the facility completed required

 actions when it identified positive cultures.

 The facility had a process to track and report

 CSP medication errors, including near

 misses.
-T I I C (C A We recommended that the facility manitor

-Х The facility met design and environmental safety controls in compounding areas.
-There was no evidence of temperature monitoring for the buffer group 4.
-We recommended that the facility monitor temperature in the compounding buffer
+The facility met design and environmental

-salety controls in compounding aleas. monitoring for the buffer areas. areas and that facility managers monitor
+safety controls in compounding areas.

-compliance.

 The facility used a laminar airflow hood or

 compounding aseptic isolator for preparing

 non-hazardous intravenous admixtures and

 any sterile products.

 The facility used a biological safety cabinet

 in a physically separated negative pressure

 area or a compounding aseptic containment

 isolator for hazardous medication

 compounding and had sterile chemotherapy

 type gloves available for compounding these

 medications.